Frequently Asked Questions

 Q. Do you guys ever work with a psychics or mediums?

 A. We have had physics and/or mediums along as guests on investigations and will continue to do so when appropriate.
-We're interested in their purported abilities and what they can contribute, while being aware that genuine medium-type abilities are probably extremely rare.
-While no one in our team claims to be a medium, some team members are more sensitive to certain ambiences and historical associations (maybe to ghosts - who knows?) than others.
+We're interested in their purported abilities and what they can contribute, while being aware that genuine medium-type abilities are probably very rare.
+While no one in our team claims to be a medium, some team members are more sensitive to certain ambiences and historical echoes (maybe to ghosts - who knows?) than others.

 Q. After the investigation, am I on my own?
 Is there, like, back up service?

 A. Yes, one investigation doesn't always provide all the answers.
-You can call us back any time if issues re-occur or if new paranormal activity arises.
+You can call us back any time if events re-occur or if new paranormal activity arises.
 We have investigated some locations several times in order to try to understand what might be going on.